ckipp13/Big-Five-Personality-Quiz/README.md

 # BigFiveQuiz
-Big Five Personality Quiz for 326
+Big Five Personality Quiz for Object-Oriented Programming Class

+##Overview:

+##Process:

 ## Instructions:
 When you open a terminal you have to type in " python BigFiveQuiz.py " then the